Logo

 Letโ€™s compare the effectiveness of these testing approaches in terms of risk assessment.

-PentestingRed team testingRisk-based testing
+Risk-based testingPentestingRed team testing

-CharacteristicsPeriodic assessment; security checks after changing the environmentDeep investigation of certain vulnerabilities and threatsLimited time for security assessment; need for urgent testing and fixes
+CharacteristicsLimited time for security assessment; need for urgent testing and fixesPeriodic assessment; security checks after changing the environmentDeep investigation of certain vulnerabilities and threats

-Conducted byInternal security team or third-party assessorThird-party assessorInternal security team or third-party assessor
+Conducted byInternal security team or third-party assessorInternal security team or third-party assessorThird-party assessor

-ToolsAutomated and manual exploits and security testing toolsMostly manual exploits; may include simulated social engineering and physical attacksMostly automated security testing tools
+ToolsMostly automated security testing toolsAutomated and manual exploits and security testing toolsMostly manual exploits; may include simulated social engineering and physical attacks

 Cost$$$$$$

-ResultA comprehensive report on detected risks, their level of impact, and possible losses if those risks are realizedA report with a deep evaluation of a certain security system or a component of the tested environmentAcceleration of security testing; fast risk mitigation and security improvements
+ResultAcceleration of security testing; fast risk mitigation and security improvementsComprehensive report on detected risks, their level of impact, and possible losses if those risks are realizedReport with a deep evaluation of a certain security system or component of the tested environment

-Before conducting a penetration test, itโ€™s important to know about the types of pentesting and the basic workflow for this procedure.
+Before conducting a penetration test, itโ€™s important to know about types of pentesting and the basic workflow for this procedure.

-Thereโ€™s more to pentesting than just simulating a hacker attack.
 Depending on your requirements, desired results, and goals, you need to select the appropriate type of pentesting, then consider what methods youโ€™ll use and what issues you may encounter.

-There are three types of penetration testing services:
+There are three types of penetration testing:

 Each of these testing types has its own workflow.
 However, similar to the risk assessment procedure, there are three phases common to any pentesting.